Spyridon Louis: After the Olympics

 After his victory, Louis received gifts from many countrymen, ranging from jewellery to a lifelong free shave at a barber shop.
-It is unknown whether Louis accepted all these gifts, although he did take back home the carriage he had asked of the king.
+It is unknown whether he accepted all these gifts, although he did take back home the carriage he had asked of the king.
 After the Olympics, Louis ended his athletic career to become a farmer and a police officer.

 In 1926, Louis was arrested on charges of falsifying military documents and was imprisoned.
 After spending more than a year in jail, he was acquitted.

 His last public appearance came in 1936, when he was invited to be a guest of honour by the organizers of the 1936 Summer Olympics, held in Berlin.
 After bearing the standard of the Greek team during the opening ceremonies, he was received by Adolf Hitler and offered him an olive branch from Olympia, the birthplace of the Olympic Games, as a symbol of peace.
 Louis recalled the moments after his victory: "That hour was something unimaginable and it still appears to me in my memory like a dream … Twigs and flowers were raining down on me.
 Everybody was calling out my name and throwing their hats in the air ..."

 Several months before the Italian invasion of Greece, Louis died.
-In Greece, various sports establishments are named after Louis.
+In Greece, various sports establishments are named after him.
 These include the Olympic Stadium of Athens where the 2004 Summer Olympics were held, as well as the road outside the stadium.